l30nard0/mif/doc/readme.txt

 1. Architecture Overview and Implementation Details
 2. PvD Properties
 3. Overview of Development Environment
+4. Using MIF prototype
-4. Summary of design decisions used in implementation
+5. Summary of design decisions used in implementation
-5. TODO list
+6. Implementation problems, workarounds and TODOs

 1. Architecture Overview and Implementation Details
 ---------------------------------------------------